stephanwaz/linearhdr/README.rst

         [--tsv, -t]: output raw data as tsv, exposures seperated by extra linebreak, do not use with large files!
-        [--scale, -s <val>]: absolute scaling for hdr (eg ND filter, known response, etc.) default=1.0
+        [--scale, -s <val>]: absolute scaling for hdr (eg ND filter, known response, etc.) default=1.0 use linearhdr_calibrate to calculate
         [--use-yxy, -X]: merge hdr in Yxy space instead of RGB
-        [--cull, -c]: reduce number of input exposures used
+        [--cull, -c]: throw away extra exposures that are not needed to keep output in range
         [--rgbe, -R]: output radiance rgbe (default)
         [--pfs, -P]: output pfs stream
         [--exact, -e]: input camera values interpreted as exact (default=False)